Jmfwolf/rehelp/README.md

 ## Planned Features
 - Automated testing, user provides tests and loads config files for rehelp to execute
 - Automated and staggered Pull Requests
-- Automated revert of Pull Requests
+- Automated revert of Pull Requests␊